DataKnox/nornir_pyez/docs/pyez_rollback.rst

 pyez_rollback
 ===========

-Use this task to rollback a pending config in the candidate datastore and unlock for next config.
+Use this task to rollback to a previous configuration or delete a pending config in the candidate datastore and unlock for next config.

 Example::